 Aristotle first needs to argue for the existence of the underlying thing, since his predecessors did not distinguish it.
 The first argument is that in any change, some property ceases to be, another comes to be, and something remains through the change, namely the underlying thing (Phys.
 I.7 190a18–22).
 The second argument is that the form which comes to be is always said of some being (ousia), or, put otherwise, “there must be something which is the coming-to-be thing” (Phys.
 I.7 190a31–36).44 The third argument is that if form and the opposite lack are the only two principles, then change will be impossible, since opposites cannot change or affect each other, so they must change something else, namely the underlying thing (Phys.
 I.7 190b33).
-For example, if one puts cold butter into a hot pan, it is not the cold that becomes hot, but the butter.
+For example, if one puts cold butter into a hot pan, it is not the cold that becomes hot, it is the butter.

 For the underlying thing to underlie changes is for it to admit of opposites at different times.
-For it to do this, it must have a certain structure: at a given stage of change, it must be both a form and something itself, which is different than the form, a this (Phys.
+To do this, it must have a certain structure: at a given stage of change, it must be both a form and something itself, which is different than the form, a this (Phys.
 I.7 190b26).
 Since the underlying material is a conceptual position relative to, that is, underlying the other terms of the structure (e.g., educated and uneducated), clearly it will have its own form (e.g., being a woman), which is different from them.45 The underlying thing must (a) be something other than the form that comes to be, and (b) be something that takes on different forms, from which it is inseparable.
 Thus, “the underlying thing, though one in number, is two in form” (Phys.
 I.7 190b23–24).46 This is a structure Aristotle takes from Parmenides, who, he claims, “set down the causes as being not only one [in the Way of Truth] but in some way two [in the Way of Opinion]” (Met.
 I.3 984b3).47 But among Aristotle’s predecessors, those who argued for underlying material, or held that being was many, missed that the underlying thing is two, not in number, but in aspect.48

-It is this formal doubleness of the underlying thing that makes change composite.
-Being part of a composite requires each part to be distinguished from the others by specifying its determinate character.
+It is this formal, aspectual doubleness of the underlying thing that makes change composite.
+Being part of a composite requires each part to be distinguished from the others in its determinate character.
 But there is only a composite at all because the underlying thing is both itself and the form it has.
 Thus, the underlying thing is what makes it possible for change to be compound and definite, rather than simple and indefinite, as the impasse of the ancients held it to be.